-Table 3 reports the evaluation results for the machine learning models.
+Table 3 reports the evaluation results.
 In the last column, we use an ensemble of the two models that have the highest F_1 Score and Accuracy by taking the average of their prediction scores (A has the highest F_1 Score and D has the highest Accuracy).
-The results show that the ensembled Longformer model is superior to all other machine learning algorithms.
-It has the highest F1 Score (0.672) and Accuracy (0.804).
+The results show that the ensembled Longformer model is superior to all other algorithms with the highest F1 Score (0.672) and Accuracy (0.804).

-3.3.3 Longformer Model Predictions for Existing Granted Patents
+3.3.3 Longformer Model Predictions for Existing Granted Patents predicts that all patents are negative would have 90% accuracy.